barathvelmu/hangman-game/README.md

 To do this, copy the url link of the project.
 Open up your command line (e.g. terminal, command prompt).
 Make sure you are in the right directory/file that you want to clone the project to (e.g. Desktop).
 Run "git clone link-of-project" and hit enter.

 ### 2.)
 Run the program
-<addr> To do this simply run "python hangman.py" and that will run the program for you.
+<addr> To do this simply run "python hangman.py" and that will run the program for you. <addr>

 There we go, we have just started the game.
 Happy Hangman-ing!